 I don’t want to spoil it for you, but one of the most moving moments is when the action moves from the stage and ends up with adults effectively being given license to play like children.
 I defy even the most hard hearted to leave the show without having been swept up in the glorious emotion of the evening.

 Slava’s Snowshow is on in Perth at the Regal Theatre until the 4th of August.
-If it ever comes to a theatre near you … don’t miss it.Friends share .... so if you enjoyed reading "Slava’s Snowshow Melts Hearts in Perth" please consider sharing the love by sharing the post using the buttons above.
+If it ever comes to a theatre near you … don’t miss it.Friends share .... so please consider sharing "Slava’s Snowshow Melts Hearts in Perth" using the buttons above.
 Thanks.